jeffreyhding/stat133/README.md

 ___

-This repository contains some projects I coded in R while taking this course in Fall 2024.
+This repository contains some projects I coded in R while taking this course at UC Berkeley in Fall 2024.
 All code is my own, so feel free to use and modify.